 GrowingDirt.com, a farm at Agrestic Acres is a sustainable 12 acre farm in Great Meadows, NJ, just off Shades of Death Road.
-Susan & Jeff live on and operate the farm themselves along with some help from friends and an occassional Wwoofer/intern.
+Susan & Jeff live on and operate the farm themselves along with some help from friends and an occasional Wwoofer/intern.
 We believe in using an all natural, sustainable, pasture based system that results in better quality food, a better life for the animals, better soils and great vegetables.
-We use non-GMO feed locally sourced and milled and in 2018 we will grind feed on-sight in small batches providing super fresh non-gmo feed to our animals.
+We also work with other local farms that grow organically and offer other products so we are an Agricultural Collective 🌻👨🌾

-Our farm exists because of inspiration received from other farmers that have come before us, namely Joel Salatin , and so we also believe in working with our other farmer neighbors and butchers to provide a network that acts like a Farmers Grange, providing a stronger farm economy , and better food shed for our local area.
-Our customers have chosen to buy local and have a relationship with their farmer....their food source and we thank them for this and thank them for caring enough to know where their food comes from.
+Our farm exists because of inspiration received from other farmers that have come before us, namely Joel Salatin , and so we also believe in working with our other farmer neighbors and butchers to provide a network that acts like a Farmers Grange, or a collective, providing a stronger farm economy , and better food shed for our local area.
+Our customers have chosen to buy local and have a relationship with their farmer and their food source and we thank them for this and thank them for caring enough to know where their food comes from.

 GrowingDirt.com manages the farm and our wholesale/retail operation.